mozilla/protocol/docs/03-contributing/01-overview.md

 3. On your computer’s command line, navigate to the folder to which you just cloned the Protocol repo.
 4. Within that folder, run `npm install`.
 This will install all the dependencies.
-5. Next run `npm run webpack-docs`.
+5. Next run `npm run webpack`.
 This will compile the Sass and copy assets into a local folder in preparation to run the server.
 It also starts a “watch” process that will watch those files and automatically recompile when they change.
 6. In another command line console (and still within the Protocol folder), run